dsett/FedSentencing/README.md

 The Fed Criminals App offers insight into larger trends and patterns in the people and kinds of crimes tried in the Southern District of New York.
 One of the most influential and active federal district courts in the country, the SDNY has jurisdiction over New York's major financial centers, not to mention multiple big mobster cases.
 SDNY prosecutors often maintain a high profile, and have gone on to become governors, Supreme Court justices and even Nobel laureates; famous alums include Rudolph Guliani and Mary Jo White.

-The Fed Criminals App allows users to choose two crime types from 32 options in two drop menus, and then compare the age and number of dependents of offenders on the selected crimes.
+The Fed Criminals App has several chart apps.
+The first allows users to choose two crime types from 32 options in two drop menus, and then compare the age and number of dependents of offenders on the selected crimes.
 Use the arrows on your keyboard to scroll through the offense options in the drop down menus.

 ![Add image](https://raw.githubusercontent.com/drs22Col/FedSentencing/master/Images/Dropdown.png)